Credit: Italy's Nardelli becomes a banker

 BoA has made several high-profile hires in the frequent borrower sector in recent months, especially Scott Lampard from JPMorgan but also the likes of Casper Bentinck from Lehman Brothers.

-Nardelli was at the heart of the Republics activities and one of the questions being asked is who will run the swap book now that he is departing.
-His employers made every effort to retain him but could not offer him what he really wanted the top job.
+Nardelli was at the heart of the Republic’s activities and one of the questions being asked is who will run the swap book now that he is departing.